geovedi/book-notes/2021/what-happened-to-you.notes.md

 ## Introduction
 - Childhood Trauma and Corporal Punishment:
-  - The narrator describes experiences of being subjected to corporal punishment as a child, especially from her grandmother.
+  - Oprah describes experiences of being subjected to corporal punishment as a child, especially from her grandmother.
   - Corporal punishment was widely accepted in their community during that time.
-  - The narrator recounts a particularly severe beating and how it affected her emotionally and physically.
+  - Oprah recounts a particularly severe beating and how it affected her emotionally and physically.
 - The Effects of Trauma:
-  - The narrator explains how the trauma from childhood punishments shaped her behavior and relationships for decades.
+  - Oprah explains how the trauma from childhood punishments shaped her behavior and relationships for decades.
   - She became a people pleaser and had difficulty setting boundaries.
   - The trauma affected her relationships and sense of self-worth.
   - The idea of conditioning compliance through trauma-defined relationships is discussed.
 - Brain Adaptation and Resilience:
-  - The narrator mentions conversations with Dr. Bruce Perry and the impact of childhood trauma on the brain.
+  - Oprah mentions conversations with Dr. Bruce Perry and the impact of childhood trauma on the brain.
   - The brain's ability to adapt to trauma is emphasized, offering hope for healing and recovery.
   - Understanding the brain's response to stress and trauma helps shape behavior and relationships.
 - Oprah's Involvement and Advocacy:
-  - The narrator talks about how Oprah Winfrey became involved in advocating against child abuse and trauma.
+  - Dr. Perry talks about how Oprah Winfrey became involved in advocating against child abuse and trauma.
   - A meeting initiated by Oprah led to the drafting of the National Child Protection Act to track child abusers.
   - Oprah's focus on trauma-related topics in her show is highlighted.
 - Oprah's Contribution to Trauma Awareness: